2 tugboats deploy to Egypt’s Suez Canal as shippers avoid it

 SUEZ, Egypt (AP) — Two additional tugboats deployed Sunday to Egypt’s Suez Canal to aid efforts to free a skyscraper-sized container ship wedged for days across the crucial waterway, even as major shippers increasingly divert their boats out of fear the vessel may take even longer to free.

-The massive Ever Given, a Panama-flagged, Japanese-owned ship that carries cargo between Asia and Europe, got stuck Tuesday in a single-lane stretch of the canal.
-In the time since, authorities have been unable to remove the vessel and traffic through the canal — valued at over $9 billion a day — has been halted, further disrupting a global shipping network already strained by the coronavirus pandemic.
+The MV Ever Given, a Panama-flagged, Japanese-owned ship that carries cargo between Asia and Europe, got stuck Tuesday in a single-lane stretch of the canal.
+In the time since, authorities have been unable to unstick the vessel and traffic through the canal — valued at over $9 billion a day — has been halted, further disrupting a global shipping network already strained by the coronavirus pandemic.

 Excavators dug Sunday on the eastern wall of the Suez Canal, hoping to free the bulbous bow of the Ever Given that plowed into the embankment, satellite photos showed.
-The technical company, Bernard Schulte, said the team was also waiting for the arrival of additional equipment to dredge the canal’s seafloor.
-The THSD Causeway, a dredger registered in Cyprus, is expected to arrive by Tuesday.
+Bernard Schulte said the team was also waiting for the arrival of additional equipment to dredge the canal’s seafloor.
+The THSD Causeway, a dredger registered in Cyprus, was expected to arrive by Tuesday.

-Workers planned to make two attempts Sunday to free the vessel coinciding with high tides helped by a full moon Sunday night, a top pilot with the canal authority said.
-The full moon offers a spring tide, or king tide, in which high tides are higher and the low tides are lower because of the effects of gravity during a straight-line alignment of the Earth, the moon and the sun.

-“Sunday is very critical,” the pilot said.
-“It will determine the next step, which highly likely involves at least the partial offloading of the vessel.”
+Authorities canceled Sunday’s planned freeing attempts “until sufficient tug power is in place,” said canal services firm Leth Agencies.
+They plan to conduct an effort to free the vessel Monday to coincide with high tides, it said.

-Taking containers off the ship likely would add even more days to the canal’s closure, something authorities have been desperately trying to avoid.
-It also would require a crane and other equipment that have yet to arrive.
+Officials have been desperately trying to avoid unloading the vessel, which likely would add even more days to the canal’s closure.
+Taking containers off the ship would require a crane and other equipment that have yet to arrive.

-The pilot spoke to The Associated Press on condition of anonymity as he wasn’t authorized to brief journalists.

 On Saturday, the head of the Suez Canal Authority told journalists that strong winds were “not the only cause” for the Ever Given running aground, appearing to push back against conflicting assessments offered by others.
 Lt.
 Gen. Osama Rabei said an investigation was ongoing but did not rule out human or technical error.